Salvo-32/IoT-FirstIndividualAssignment/README.md

-# IoT First individual assignment - Title - Salvatore FAVA
+# IoT First individual assignment - Henhouse - Salvatore FAVA

 ## What is the problem and why do you need IoT?
 ### The problem